Create a budget that works for you using the information and templates in this blog.

 Creating a budget based on what you have

 Now that you have noted your income for each month, it’s time to create a plan to spend this money.
 First, create a list of all your expense categories.
-The spending analysis you completed in Challenge #2 can assist you in creating categories specific to your spending habits.
+The spending analysis you completed in the Kick-start your finances: where’s my money blog can assist you in creating categories specific to your spending habits.
 Be sure to include categories for your saving goals and any debt payment expenses, such as credit cards, you may also need to budget for each month.
 Once you have these categories, take it one step further and create sub-categories for each expense.
 This helps provide a detailed understanding of each category and identifies fixed expenses (ones you can’t change) and variable expenses (those you have control over and can change).

 Next, you’ll need to allocate money to each expense.
 It may be easiest to start with expenses that are fixed such as mortgage/rent, utilities, etc. and then move into the variable expenses such as groceries, entertainment, etc. Don’t forget to include expenses that aren’t monthly such as sporting fees, gift purchases, etc. – for these expenses, place the budgeted amount under the month they’ll occur.
 It’s also okay to leave a category at $0 if you don’t plan on spending anything in that category within a given month.